-The Title IX Coordinator, Deputy Coordinators, and HR Designees are charged with monitoring Blackburn College's compliance with Title IX, ensuring appropriate education and training, coordinating investigations, responses, and resolution of all reports pursuant to this Policy.
+The Title IX Coordinator is charged with monitoringBlackburn College's compliance with Title IX, ensuring appropriate education and training, coordinating investigations, responses, and resolution of all reports pursuant to this Policy.
 In his or her discretion, the Title IX Coordinator may also designate Deputy Title IX Coordinators to assist in the discharge of these duties.

-Any questions or concerns regarding the College's application of this policy may be addressed to the Title

-IX Coordinator, Deputy Coordinators, or HR Designees.
+Any questions or concerns regarding the College's application of this policy may be addressed to the Title IX Coordinator, Deputy Coordinators, or HR Designees.

-The Title IX Coordinator, Deputy Coordinators, and HR Designees may be reached in person during regular office hours, or by telephone, written correspondence, email, or other electronic communication at any other time.
+The Title IX Coordinator, Deputy Coordinators, and HR Designees may be reached in personduring regular office hours, or by telephone, written correspondence, email, or other electronic communication at any other time.

+Title IX Coordinator

+Logan Elliott -

+Demuzio Campus Center 125

-Title IX Coordinator Dr Michael Cummings - DCC 125 700 College Ave., Carlinville, IL 62626 Michael.cummings@blackburn.edu 217-854-5582 https://blackburn.edu/titleix
+700 College Ave., Carlinville, IL 62626

+logan.elliott@blackburn.edu

+217-854-5582

+https://blackburn.edu/titleix

-Deputy Coordinator (Student Life) Logan Elliott DCC 133 217-854-5618.
-Logan.elliot@blackburn.edu
+Deputy Coordinator (Student Life)

+Samantha Eich, DCC 122, 217-854-5512

+samantha.eich@blackburn.edu

-Deputy Coordinator (Work Program), DCC 109.
-217-854-5535.
+Deputy Coordinator (Work Program) Leslie Johnson, DCC 115, 217-854-5536 leslie.johnson@blackburn.edu

 Deputy Coordinator (Athletics).
-Kim Camara-Harvey, Woodward 107.
-217-854-5698. kim.camaraharvey@blackburn.edu
+Kim Camara-Harvey, Woodward 107, 217-854-5719, kim.camaraharvey@blackburn.edu

-Deputy Coordinator (Human Resources).
-Marshall Petty, Ludlum 110.
-217-854-5514. marshall.petty@blackburn.edu a.
+Deputy Coordinator (Human Resources) Marshall Petty, Ludlum 209, 217-854-5514, hr@blackburn.edu a.
 Report to the Title IX Coordinator or Responsible Employee